mvolkmann/blog/src/book-errata.md

 p.
 363 In the last sentence of section 21.1.6, change "section 21.7" to "section 21.8".

+p.
+386 In the last code annotation on the page, change "300" to "200".

+p.
+388 In the annotation in Listing 21.13, change "This function can be preceded by" to "This function name can appear at the beginning of"

+### Appendix A

+p.
+395 Remove the line for "Gatsby" because it would not be used in conjunction with Svelte.

+### Appendix B

+p.
+397 In the paragraph that starts with "Let's walk through", change "These functions" to "These services".

 ### Appendix E

 p.
 409 Move the paragraph starting with "Add the following",